-- 1. Discuss the situation privately with me.
-I am always open to listening to students' experiences and want to work with students to find acceptable ways to process and address the issue. - 2.
-Discuss the situation with the class.
+1. Discuss the situation privately with me.
+I am always open to listening to students' experiences and want to work with students to find acceptable ways to process and address the issue.

+2. Discuss the situation with the class.
 Chances are there is at least one other student in the class who had a similar response to the material.
-Discussion enhances the ability for all class participants to have a fuller understanding of context and impact of course material and class discussions. - 3.
-Notify me of the issue through another source such as your academic advisor, a trusted faculty member, or a peer.
+Discussion enhances the ability for all class participants to have a fuller understanding of context and impact of course material and class discussions.

+3. Notify me of the issue through another source such as your academic advisor, a trusted faculty member, or a peer.
 If for any reason you do not feel comfortable discussing the issue directly with me, I encourage you to seek out another, more comfortable avenue to address the issue that you trust.

+CANVAS ISSUES/TECHNOLOGY HELP

-CANVAS ISSUES/TECHNOLOGY HELP: It is crucial to seek help when you can't access Canvas, or you have difficulty with your computer settings or browser.
-If you run in to issues with technology throughout the semester, contact the Student Tech Support office at 707-476-4288 or via email at tech-helpline@redwoods.edu.
+It is crucial to seek help when you can't access Canvas, or you have difficulty with your computer settings or browser.
+If you run into issues with technology throughout the semester, contact the Student Tech Support office (707-476-4288).